lecsinchanamn/CS-Amplifier-/README.md

 # Justification
 1.Vin (p-p) shows the input signal peak-to-peak voltage applied to the amplifier.

 2.Vout (p-p) shows the resulting output signal peak-to-peak voltage after amplification.

 3.Gain (Av) is calculated as the ratio of output to input voltage, indicating the amplifier’s voltage amplification.

 4.Gain (dB) converts the voltage gain into decibels for easier comparison and standard reporting.
-5.These values confirm that the amplifier is functioning correctly, providing a measurable and expected signal amplification.
+5.These values confirm that
+the amplifier is functioning correctly, providing a measurable and expected signal amplification.

 # AC Analysis
 # Frequency Response                 |
 Midband Gain and Bandwidth Analysis:
 1. Purpose:
 To determine midband gain and bandwidth, a small-signal AC analysis was performed.

-3. AC Simulation:
+2. AC Simulation:
-4.
 AC Simulation Command: .ac dec 1000 .1 1G

-   Input AC Magnitude: 1 V
+3. Input AC Magnitude: 1 V

-5. AC Gain Results:
+4.AC Gain Results:
-6.

 1.Maximum Gain: ≈ 6.94 dB

 2.Measured AC Gain: 6.94 dB